 And their hope and their prayer is that I say one thing, do one thing, that they can just take me out and chop the legs out from under me.

-And then they get the headlines just so obscene and absurd and nearlogical and just absolutely false.
+And then the headlines are just so obscene and absurd and neological and just absolutely false.

-And that's why when I see the president, it's so funny to watch him point his face, those people in the back, and the crowd goes nuts.
+And that's why when I see the president, it's so funny to watch him point his face at those people in the back and the crowd goes nuts.

-I mean, I've been to their the moments where that's broken out spontaneously, and it's just so alive.
+I mean, I've been to the moments where that's broken out spontaneously and it's just so alive.

 Because what the media hasn't quite figured out yet is the American people are now hip to their bull.

-They're hip to their lies, they're hip to their distortion, they're hip to their hip to their misleading articles, they're hip to their conspiracy theories now, and it's just not going to work.
+They're hip to their conspiracy theories now, and it's just not going to work.

 Anyway, so I thought that was a pretty funny moment.

-And um, so there was a little bit of progress on the health care bill today in the Oval Office, and the president this morning met with uh congressional leaders and may have made some progress negotiating Obamacare in the replacement bill that he says could be a win-win.
+And the president this morning met with congressional leaders and may have made some progress negotiating Obamacare in the replacement bill that he says could be a win-win.

-I was in Tennessee, I was just telling the folks, and half of the state has no insurance company, and the other half is gonna lose the insurance company.
+And half of the state has no insurance company, and the other half is going to lose the insurance company.

 The people don't know what to do.